-Millions of people have turned away from traditional banks and embraced the new wave of “challenger banks” – Revolut, for example.
+Millions of people have turned away from traditional banks and embraced the new wave of digital banks and banking apps – like Revolut.

 Revolut made its name with its free basic account (and we’ve reviewed the Revolut Standard account for you already).
 Revolut’s easy-to-use app and cheap spending abroad have massive appeal for its users.
 Now, though, it’s looking to attract wealthier customers by offering a premium service, which comes with the Revolut Metal card.